 This post may contain affiliate links.
 Please read our disclosure policy.

 - Oil: For cooking.
-I like to use olive oil, but canola or vegetable will work well.
+I like to use olive oil, but vegetable oil will work well.

 - Leeks: Leeks add a nice mild onion flavor to the soup.
 They are high in vitamins A, C and K and are a great source of fiber.